-What can you do with a major or minor in gender and women’s studies?
+What can you do with a major or minor in gender, women, and sexuality studies?

-Men and women enrolled in Widener’s gender and women’s studies program enjoy a rich, integrated preparation for meaningful work in almost any field imaginable.
+Men and women enrolled in Widener’s gender, women, and sexuality studies program enjoy a rich, integrated preparation for meaningful work in almost any field imaginable.
 Our graduates find successful careers in all professions, from public administration to nonprofit leadership, from graduate programs to education, from business management to consulting.
 Your background in this field will help you stand out in a pool of applicants as a well-rounded, engaged individual.

 What are your options for studying abroad?

 Study abroad programs range from an entire semester abroad or a summer abroad to shorter trips during the year.
 Study abroad allows students to practice their foreign language skills and become adept and experienced at navigating new situations and cultures.
-Students in gender and women’s studies may participate in the short-term travel course to Puebla, Mexico.
+Students in gender, women, and sexuality studies may participate in the short-term travel course to Puebla, Mexico.

 Can you double major?

-The gender and women’s studies program is extremely flexible, making it possible for students to double major in almost any field offered by the university.
+The gender, women, and sexuality studies program is extremely flexible, making it possible for students to double major in almost any field offered by the university.